CMBleakley/citation-formatter/README.md

 ### Documentation for processing LA city parking citation data

-#### converting latitude and longitude to EPSG:4326 / WGS84 for web-mapping
+#### Converting latitude and longitude to EPSG:4326 / WGS84 for web-mapping

 ##### from the command line